CS-Track-Code/analytics-workbench/README.md

 `pip install -r requirements.txt`

 NER is implemented using spacy and pretrained spacy models which must be downloaded manually via console.
-The commando line depends on the language for the model you need (As of now english is the only language supported by the workbench).
+The command line depends on the language for the model you need (As of now english is the only language supported by the workbench).

 - English: `python -m spacy download en_core_web_sm`